 I tested it, and loved it, then I hated it, then I loved it, then I hated it, etc.

-The framework has come with concept that are quite far from what I’ve been use to in mobile development.
-I understand that people are not from the same background and that react-native try to solve some problem in it’s own way, but on Android and iOS these problems had already been tackled down, and they did use — mostly — the same patterns (that was the hate part).
-Also react is quite far to standard ‘old fashioned’ web development too, you need to learn the react way (if you’re not use to it already).
-The promise is sometime a little bit daring: I thought I could use CSS, but not all of it is working, so I got quite frustrated.
+The framework has come with concept that are quite far from what I've been used to in mobile development.
+I understand that people are not from the same background and that react-native try to solve some problem in its own way, but on Android and iOS these problems had already been tackled down, and they did use — mostly — the same patterns (that was the hate part).
+Also react is quite far to standard 'old-fashioned' web development too, you need to learn the React way (if you're not used to it already).
+The promise is sometime a bit daring: I thought I could use CSS, but not all of it is working, so I got quite frustrated.

 When spending more time on it, I've got something working fast, and it was mostly the same code for both platforms, so in the end I was quite satisfied with that framework.

 But today, I have framework fatigue.

 Ok, I'm ashamed but I never tested Xamarian, so I will only give you my sentiment.
 I think it could be a good one, it has a full integrated IDE and compile everything to native code.
 The C# language is pleasant to use too (used it a little already), this is something worth a test.

 Don't forgot the real question: what is your goal?

 Today my personal recommendation is to go for a website only!
 (I get to be radical, happy me!)